 - You may have an easier time getting a job.

 - Friends may be more willing to be in your car or home.

 - It may be easier to find a date.
 Many people do not smoke and do not like to be around people who smoke.

 - You will save money.
-If you smoke a pack a day, you spend around $1,800 a year on cigarettes.
+If you smoke a pack a day, you spend about $1,800 a year on cigarettes.

 Some health benefits begin almost immediately.
 Every week, month, and year without tobacco further improves your health.